RaviTambade/TAP/README.md

 Thank you for trusting in Transflower’s vision.

-###Let us make things better.
+### Let us make things better
-- Data is collected.
+- Data is collected
-- Data is cleansed.
+- Data is cleansed
-- Data is processed.
+- Data is processed
-- Data is stored.
+- Data is stored
-- Data is queried.
+- Data is queried
-- Result is fetched.
+- Result is fetched
-- Result is analyzed.
+- Result is analyzed
-- Trends are visualized.
+- Trends are visualized
-- knowledge is built.
+- knowledge is built
-- Intelligence is applied.
+- Intelligence is applied
-- Wisdom is gained.
+- Wisdom is gained

-###TAP your potential.
+### TAP your potential.

 [Dot Net FullStack Boot Camp Content (TAP)](https://github.com/RaviTambade/tap/blob/main/dotnet.md)